Mediterranean Chicken Thighs

 When you don’t know what to make for dinner, what is your go to recipe?
 The one you can make without looking it up?
 The one where no matter how many times you make it, you will never stop loving it?

 Mine is roasted chicken thighs or quarters with crispy chicken skin.
 Brown it on the stove, throw it in the oven, and (im)patiently wait for it to bake.

 Roasted chicken is a blank canvas for flavor, so after some brainstorming, I came up with Mediterranean Chicken Thighs with olives, tomatoes and garlic.

 Why?
 Because I love olives, tomatoes, and garlic.
 Anything I can do to turn them into dinner, I will do.

-When I was writing my Romantic Meals For Two At Home post, I realized I cook way too much chicken.
+When I was writing about Romantic Dinners For Two At Home, I realized I cook way too much chicken.